Guochiuan/machine-learning-based-stock-trading-bot/README.md

 # Machine-learning-based-stock-trading-bot
-Our project aims to rigorously evaluate the effectiveness of three key technical indicators in predicting stock prices.
+Our project aims to rigorously evaluate the effectiveness of technical indicators and machine learning techniques in predicting stock prices.
 Here’s our structured approach:

 ### Manual Strategy Construction:
 We will construct a manual trading strategy based on technical indicators.